dhoyle/splicedocs-jekyll/pages/Tutorials/Security/Authorization.md

 another role.
 Roles can be contained within other roles and can inherit privileges from roles that they contain.

-When you `GRANT` a role to a user, that user is automatically defined as a *default* role for that user, which means that whenever that user connects to the database, they will have the permissions associated with that role.
+When you `GRANT` a role to a user, that role is automatically defined as a *default* role for that user, which means that whenever that user connects to the database, they will have the permissions associated with that role.
 This `AS DEFAULT` behavior is how `GRANT` operates by default.
 If you want to grant a user a role just for their current session, you can specify the `NOT AS DEFAULT` option in your `GRANT` statement.

 You can also revoke the association of a role as `AS DEFAULT` behavior for a user by using the `NOT AS DEFAULT` {: .noteNote}